The Keystone Group is a boutique management consulting firm you may never have heard of… until today.

 Round 2: One case interview and one behavioral interview.
-The case interview will test your analytical, quantitative, and problem-solving skills.
+The case interview will test your analytical, quantitative, and problem-solving skills, and is in the interviewee-led style.
 The behavioral interview here will be similar to the first one, but more in-depth.

 Round 3: In-person visit to the Chicago office to meet the team.
 This round is to assess cultural fit across the firm.
 You’ll meet a lot of the team at TKG and spend a full day (in most instances) at the office and at lunch with the team.

-The interview process is no walk in the park – only a few candidates get an offer out of hundreds that apply.
+The interview process is no walk in the park – interviews are conducted by members of the firm’s leadership team, and only a few candidates get an offer out of hundreds that apply.
+The good news is that, as of now, you will not face a digital assessment or group case interview during the Keystone Group interview process.
 Work with our expert team of interview coaches to get ready for your interviews!